-We may offer and sell from time to time, in one or more offerings, up to \$100,000,000 of any combination of common stock, preferred stock, warrants and debt securities, either individually or units consisting of any two or more of such securities.
+We may offer and sell from time to time, in one or more offerings, up to \$100,000,000.00 of any combination of debt securities, common stock, preferred stock, warrants, either individually or units consisting of any two or more of such securities.
 We may also offer securities upon the exercise of warrants.